Circadian rhythm

-The term circadian comes from the Latin circa, meaning "approximately", and dies, meaning "day".
+The term circadian comes from the Latin circa, meaning "around", and dies, meaning "day".
 Processes with 24-hour cycles are more generally called diurnal rhythms; diurnal rhythms should not be called circadian rhythms unless they can be confirmed as endogenous, and not environmental.

 Although circadian rhythms are endogenous, they are adjusted to the local environment by external cues called zeitgebers (from German Zeitgeber ([ˈtsaɪtˌɡeːbɐ]; lit. 'time giver')), which include light, temperature and redox cycles.
 In clinical settings, an abnormal circadian rhythm in humans is known as a circadian rhythm sleep disorder.